 Students should be sure an engineering program is accredited by the Accreditation Board for Engineering and Technology (ABET).
 According to ABET, accreditation is required by many graduate schools, employers and licensing boards.
 ABET accredits both electronic and electrical engineering programs.

 Electronics engineering graduates who want to work as independent professional engineers must obtain state licenses.
 At the minimum, these individuals needed to have graduated from an ABET-accredited engineering program, have four years of work experience and pass a state examination.

 To become licensed, individuals must pass two exams administered by the National Council of Examiners for Engineering and Surveying (NCEES).
 Students about to graduate may take the Fundamentals of Engineering exam.
 After gaining the appropriate work experience, individuals can sit for the Principles and Practice of Engineering exam to complete their licensing requirements.

 Salary and Employment Outlook

-According to the BLS, job opportunities for electronics engineers (excluding computer engineers) were projected to increase 4% between 2012 and 2022, which is slower than average for all occupations.
+According to the BLS, job opportunities for electronics engineers (excluding computer engineers) were projected to have no increase between 2014 and 2024, which is slower than average for all occupations.
 Sectors expected to experience the most growth included research and development, engineering service and wireless communications.
-The median annual wage for electronics engineers was $95,790, as of May 2014.
+The median annual wage for electronics engineers was $98,270, as of May 2015.